maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 ### Student must verify ### {#Student_must_verify}

-(New in 2.2) Specifies whether the student's input is presented back to them before scoring.
-Useful for complex algebraic expressions but not needed for constrained input like true/false.
+Specifies whether the student's input is presented back to them before scoring.
+Useful for complex algebraic expressions but not needed for constrained input like `true`/`false`.

 Experience strongly supports the use of verification by "validating" input whenever a student types in an expression.
+Errors will always be displayed and rejected as invalid.
+Potential response trees will not execute with invalid input.

-### Hide feedback ### {#Hide_feedback}
+### Show validation ### {#Show_validation}

-(New in 2.2) Feedback to students is in two forms.
+Feedback to students is in two forms.

 * feedback tied to inputs, in particular if the answer is invalid.
 * feedback tied to each potential response tree.

-Setting this option does not display any feedback from this input.
+Setting this option displays any feedback from this input, including echoing back their expression in traditional two dimensional notation.
 Generally, feedback and verification are used in conjunction.
+Errors will always be displayed.

 ### Options ### {#Options}